garrandall/popular-music-data/tracks/happy--mudvayne.md

 Tear me from myself
 Are you feeling happy?

-Peel me from the skiiiiiiiiiin
+Peel me from the skin
-Peel me from the skiiiiiiiiiin
+Peel me from the skin
 Tear me from the rind
 Does it make you happy now?